Risk of Counterfeit and Laced Drugs

 - The environment in which the drug was made.

 - Whether the drug is contaminated.

-In the Netherlands, PMMA (paramethoxymethamphetamine)a very potent stimulant designer drug, was being sold under the guise of MDMA.
-Four people in the UK were thought to have died from taking the drugs (NIDA, 2016).
+In the Netherlands, PMMA (paramethoxymethamphetamine), a very potent stimulant designer drug, was being sold under the guise of MDMA.
+4 people in the UK were thought to have died from taking this drug (NIDA, 2016).

 Harm Reduction: Drug Purity Testing Kits

 Drug impurities are so common that some companies have created drug-testing kits.
 These kits allow users to test the purity of their drugs on their own.
 There is a range of kits available on the market, including:

 The kits do not identify the various ingredients of a substance, but rather proclaim to indicate the presence or absence of MDMA.
 The testing kits are still relatively new, and some argue that they are dangerously unreliable.
 For example, Dr. Adam Winstock of the Global Drug Survey argues that testing kits are not suited to give a 100% accurate reading.
 Rebecca Murray of the University of Florida in Gainesville told the New Scientist that the kits will “create a false sense of security.”
 The only truly reliable way to test drug purity is via lab testing.